 A RSS news feed containing the latest NASA news articles and press releases.

-Students from the Weslaco Independent School District in Weslaco, Texas, will speak with a NASA astronaut currently living and working aboard the International Space Station at 12:05 p.m.
-EST Thursday, Feb.
-9. The 20-minute, Earth-to-space call will air live on NASA Television and the agency’s website.
+Students at Leeds Elementary School in Elkton, Maryland, will speak with a NASA astronaut living and working aboard the International Space Station at 9:30 a.m.
+EDT on Friday, June 9.

 Three teams of NASA researchers who have dreamed up potential solutions for pieces of the Unmanned Aircraft Systems (UAS) puzzle have received the nod to officially begin formal feasibility studies of their concepts.

 Major experiments that will look into the human body and out into the galaxy are on their way to the International Space Station aboard a SpaceX Dragon spacecraft following its 5:07 p.m.
 EDT launch aboard a Falcon 9 rocket.